COSIMA/cosima-recipes/paper/paper.md

 for regridding model output.
 Figures are generated using matplotlib [@Hunter2007matplotlib] incorporating Cartopy [@cartopy] for map-based visualisation.

-The Cookbook grew from a practical need inside the COSIMA community: the tools used to analyse modern ocean model output are powerful, but the gap between package-level documentation and reproducible end-to-end workflows remains large.
+The Cookbook grew from a practical need inside the COSIMA community [@cosima_movie]: the tools used to analyse modern ocean model output are powerful, but the gap between package-level documentation and reproducible end-to-end workflows remains large.
 Users need to understand not only Python and Jupyter [@kluyver2016jupyter], but also how to navigate high-dimensional and often very large model output,